Fixed vs. variable student loan rates: Which is best for you?

 Fixed-rate student loans

-Fixed rates remain constant for the duration of the loan term, which means that your monthly student loan payments will be predictable as you pay off your debt.
+Fixed rates remain constant during the loan term, which means your monthly student loan payments will be predictable as you pay off your debt.
 The only way to change a fixed interest rate is by refinancing the loan.

-While fixed rates are typically higher than the lowest advertised variable rates, they provide stability, because the payment won’t change.
-When you begin the repayment phase for your student loans, you’ll know exactly how much you’ll pay every month and how much interest you’ll pay overall.
+While fixed rates are typically higher than the lowest advertised variable rates, they provide stability because the payment won’t change.
+You’ll know exactly how much you’ll pay monthly and how much interest you’ll pay overall.

 Variable-rate student loans